Skip to main content

 Review vulnerabilities

-Once your first few scans with Invicti are completed, you will want to start reviewing your findings and identify opportunities to address any vulnerabilities or accept the risk.
-Vulnerabilities can be reviewed from different sections of Invicti, either from the scan summary page or the Issues tab.
+Once your first few scans with Invicti are completed, you will want to start reviewing your findings and identify opportunities to address any vulnerabilities or accept the potential risk.
+Vulnerabilities can be reviewed from different sections of Invicti, either from the scan summary page or the Vulnerabilities page.
 Below are some links to help you get started.
 You can manage issues found from scans based on your organization's security policies and practices.

-Along with vulnerability information, you can also take actions such as retesting, ticket creation, and changing the status.
+Along with vulnerability information, you can also take actions such as retesting, ticket creation, changing the status or changing the severity level.

 Reports